Searching across your account

 Using live_data for real-time fields

-Each result type has a live_data field that resolves to the full entity from the core API (Item, Board, or Document).
-Use this when you need fields that aren't available in the indexed data, such as nested relationships:
+Each result includes a live_data field that resolves to the full entity from the core API.
+Use it when you need fields not available in indexed_data, such as item state or nested relationships.

 query {